 Dividends - The holders of Series C convertible preferred stock were entitled to receive non-compounding cumulative dividends, in preference to any dividends payable to holders of Series B and Series A convertible preferred stock or common stock, at an annual dividend rate of \$2.64416 per share, as adjusted for any stock splits, stock dividends, recapitalizations, or the like.
 Such cumulative dividends were payable within ten days of demand of the holders of at least a majority of the then outstanding Series C convertible preferred stock, or automatically upon a liquidation event.
 Dividends accumulated from the date of issuance and were payable, whether or not declared, before any dividend on Series B and Series A convertible preferred stock or common stock could be paid or declared.
-Series C convertible preferred stock shares issued as stock dividends were not entitled to cumulative dividends.
-The holders of Series C convertible preferred stock could elect whether the cumulative dividends would be paid in cash or in shares of Series C convertible preferred stock based on the original issue price of Series C convertible preferred stock of \$33.05196 per share.
-In the event the board of directors declared a cash dividend in addition to the above cumulative dividends (a Special Dividend), the holders of Series C convertible preferred stock would have been entitled to receive, in preference to any dividends payable to the holders of Series B and Series A convertible preferred stock or common stock, a per share amount equal to the sum of: (a) the original issue price of Series C convertible preferred stock, and (b) all accrued and/or declared but unpaid dividends on such Series C convertible preferred stock, including the cumulative dividends.
+Series C convertible preferred stock whether the cumulative dividends would be paid in cash or in shares of Series C convertible preferred stock based on the original issue price of Series C convertible preferred stock of \$33.05196 per share.
+In the event the board of directors declared a cash dividend in addition to the above cumulative dividends (a Special Dividend), the holders of Series C convertible preferred stock would have been entitled to receive, in preference to any dividends payable to the holders of Series B and Series A convertible preferred stock, and (b) all accrued and/or declared but unpaid dividends on such Series C convertible preferred stock, including the cumulative dividends.
 No dividends were declared during any of the periods presented.
-As of February 13, 2018, when the convertible preferred stock was converted into common stock, and December 31, 2017, accumulated and undeclared dividends for Series C convertible preferred stock were \$7.3 million and \$7.1 million, respectively (\$12.06 per share and \$11.74 per share, respectively, of the outstanding Series C convertible preferred stock).
-On February 13, 2018, in conjunction with the Merger, the Series C convertible preferred stock and the related accumulated dividends were converted into 696,028 and 253,851 shares of common stock, respectively.
+As of February 13, 2018, when the convertible preferred stock was converted into common stock, and December 31, 2017, accumulated and undeclared dividends for Series C convertible preferred stock and the related accumulated dividends were converted into 696,028 and 253,851 shares of common stock, respectively.